-Keep in mind that to be eligible to apply to the Visual Presentation and Exhibition Design BFA, you will need an AAS, either in Communication Design Foundation or another School of Art and Design program.
+Keep in mind that to be eligible to apply to the Spatial Experience Design BFA, you will need an AAS, either in Communication Design Foundation or another School of Art and Design program.
 Transfer students may also apply.
 Learn more about eligibility for this program.

 If we can dream it, we can design it — and then we can build it.